Sakhee89/fe-sakhee-news/README.md

 ## Summary

+The project is built using JavaScript, React and Bootstrap.

 This acts very similar to a news site.
 You can view all the articles posted by different users, add and remove comments for each articles, and vote on that article.

 Users are able to filter the articles by topics, sort the articles by comment count, votes, or date created, in both ascending or descending order.